 Home > Tuscany’s Jewels and Treasures

-For leisurely riders, Jewels and Treasures is perhaps the best way to enjoy Tuscany in an independent cycling tour.
+For leisurely riders, Tuscany’s Jewels and Treasures is perhaps the best way to enjoy Tuscany on an independent cycling tour.
 You will travel on a variety of routes, experiencing all the wonders Tuscany has to offer; from fine panoramas to culture and of course, their delicious cuisine!
-This unique route involves a jumpstart in Florence, a passing through Siena, a trailing by the road of wines and the finish line: the spectacle of the Leaning Tower of Pisa.
-In between the paths, you will enter bustling, medieval cities, preserved Tuscan towns and rich hillsides filled with wineries.
-This 8-day adventure is perfect for small groups and individuals looking for pleasurable, less rigorous paths within Tuscany's borders.
+This unique route starts in Pisa, home to its famous Leaning Tower and passes through Siena and on to the Tuscan capital, Florence via the “road of wines”.
+During your adventure, you will ride through bustling, medieval towns, preserved Tuscan villages, and rich hillsides filled with wineries.
+This 8-day adventure is perfect for small groups and individuals looking for pleasurable, less rigorous routes within the Tuscany region.

-For a more challenging route, we recommend our 6-night/7-day Giro of Tuscanywhich also starts from Florence and ends in Pisa.
+For a more challenging route, we recommend our 6-night/7-day Giro of Tuscanywhich also starts from Pisa and ends in Florence.